sangxia/CarND-Projects/README.md

 be very inaccurate, resulting in very large error.
 To get a more stable drive, it makes sense to discount those errors using the parameter `time_discount`.

+I also implemented a clipping function (`FG_eval::ADmax`) such that the effective CTE used for calculating cost is `max(0, real_cte-ref_cte)`.
+That is, if the CTE is smaller than `ref_cte`, then don't worry about it.
+The CppAD library does not have native support for `max`, so I implemented it using `fabs`.
+Without this CTE adjustment, the car may have half a wheel on the curb at the tight curve before the main *not-so-*straight.
+This is greatly mitigated with the CTE adjustment.

 To account for the delay between the command being issued and it being actuated, I simply set the first few actuator command to the current command given by telemetry.
 If the delay is `0.1` seconds and `dt` is `0.05` seconds, then the first